Why you may want to opt out or delete Australian My Health Record

 You may find yourself avoiding seeing a doctor if your health information is shared online.

-Many people have valid concerns for their privacy in our digital age, and there already is a noticeable doctor avoidance trend, especially in such delicate matters as infections, mental and sexual health.
-With the electronic health records, your health concern discussions are no longer something that remains between you and your doctor: anything you say can be entered into the system and accessed by anyone anywhere in the world within seconds.
+Many people have valid concerns for their privacy in our digital age, and there already is a noticeable doctor avoidance trend, especially in such delicate matters as mental and sexual health.
+With the electronic health records, your health concern discussions are no longer something that remains strictly between you and your doctor: anything you say can be entered into an online system and potentially accessed by anyone anywhere in the world within seconds.
 If MyHR becomes ubiquitous and either makes it hard to opt out or will keep patient health data despite opting out, the society will be put at a greater risk of viral and communicable diseases and mental issues, because many people will avoid seeking treatment due to lack of privacy.

 My Health Record will not enable patient access to the full information about their health.